jacobzmidzinski/jacobzmidzinski.com/content/pages/about.md

 #### Microsoft Student Partner (September 2016 - February 2018)
 As a Microsoft Student Partner and  Leader of .NET Group on Poznan University of Economics and Business, I organised regular meetings during which I taught students how to code in C# or how to use Git.

+## IC Solutions

+## IT Generator

+### Junior .NET Developer (April 2016 - September 2016)
+My very first work experience as a developer.
+At the beginning, I was an intern.
+I was resposible for researching & prototyping of UWP (Universal Windows Platfrom) app, based on mockups provided by customer.
+After that, I was backend developer.
+I developed a REST API backend using ASP.NET MVC for mobile application.
+In addition, I have also created admin panel to manage configuration and database of that app.

 # ---  👷🏼‍♂️ 🚧 WORK IN PROGRESS 🚧 👷🏼‍♂️ ---